 - All parents submitting a hard copy of the Greenfield Application Form will also need to apply online via the W.C.E.D. portal at this link: https://wcedonline.westerncape.gov.za/.
 This website can be accessed from any device that can access the Internet, such as laptop computers, tablets or even smartphones.

 - After having registered on the portal, parents will be asked to choose and rank schools in order of preference.
 There are no guarantees for first choices.

 - Parents must upload copies of supporting documents required onto the system when applying.

-- In order for applications to be processed timeously, parents must hand in a completed Greenfield Application form and certified copies of supporting documents to the school by no later than 12pm on 20 March 2020 (last day of the first term).
+- In order for applications to be processed timeously, parents must hand in a completed Greenfield Application form and certified copies of supporting documents to the school by no later than 12pm on 26 March 2021.

 - In order to avoid disappointment, parents are advised to hand in hard copy applications to ALL of the schools applied to on the system.
 Furthermore, schools/governing bodies have the right to reject applications if parents submit false/untrue or fraudulent documents.
 Documents will be carefully scrutinised and verified.

-- As per the dates and information provided by the WCED, application outcomes are due to become available on the system from 15 May 2020.
+- As per the dates and information provided by the WCED, application outcomes are due to become available on the system from TBA.

-- Unless stated otherwise on the system, applicants who have not heard from the school by 22 May 2020 can consider their application to be unsuccessful.
+- Unless stated otherwise on the system, applicants who have not heard from the school by TBA can consider their application to be unsuccessful.

 - Parents are strongly advised to apply to more than one school.
 This will ensure that parents have at least another possible option if Greenfield is unable to provide a place.